Inter-Services Intelligence activities in India: Espionage Activities

+Notable incidents

+2020s

 In 2023, Labhshankar Duryodhan Maheshwari, a 53-year-old man of Pakistani origin who had been residing in India as a citizen for 17 years, was arrested on charges of espionage.
 He was accused of assisting Pakistani agents in obtaining an Indian SIM card, which was allegedly used to hack the mobile phones of children of Indian defense personnel studying in army schools, according to local media reports.

 On 4 February 2024, Satendra Siwal, an employee at the Indian embassy in Moscow, was arrested in Meerut, Uttar Pradesh, on charges of espionage for allegedly providing classified information to Pakistan's Inter-Services Intelligence (ISI).
 According to the Uttar Pradesh Anti-Terrorist Squad, Siwal had been sharing confidential military information in exchange for financial incentives and was booked under the Official Secrets Act.

-On 13 May 2025, India declared Mohammad Ehsan Ur Rahim, a staff member at the Pakistan High Commission in New Delhi, persona non grata for allegedly engaging in activities inconsistent with his diplomatic status, specifically espionage-related conduct.
-Additional details regarding the expulsion emerged after 17 May, following the arrest of an Indian YouTuber, identified as Jyoti Malhotra, who was allegedly involved in the case.
-Rahim had reportedly established contact with Malhotra in 2023 and maintained communication during the brief 2025 India-Pakistan conflict.
-Over time, Rahim is alleged to have cultivated Malhotra as an asset by introducing her to individuals linked to Pakistani intelligence and facilitating her visit to Pakistan, where she reportedly met intelligence officials.

-In June 2025, the Amritsar Rural Police, in a major intelligence-based operation, apprehended two individuals—Gurpreet Singh alias Gopy Foji and Sahil Masih alias Shali—on suspicion of involvement in espionage activities linked to ISI.
+In June 2025, the Amritsar Rural Police apprehended two individuals named Gurpreet Singh alias Gopy Foji and Sahil Masih alias Shali on suspicion of involvement in espionage activities linked to ISI.
 According to Punjab Police, preliminary investigations revealed that Gurpreet Singh had been in direct contact with ISI operatives and was suspected of transmitting sensitive and confidential information using pen drives.
 The key ISI handler in the case was identified as Rana Javed.
 Authorities seized two mobile phones reportedly used to communicate with ISI contacts.
 The arrests were part of a broader effort to dismantle an espionage and terror network with cross-border links.

+In December 2025, Itanagar police arrested two men from Jammu and Kashmir’s Kupwara district, Nazir Ahmad Malik and Sabir Ahmed Mir, after discovering that they had repeatedly traveled through Arunachal Pradesh posing as clothes sellers while allegedly collecting and transmitting information on Army movements and military installations to Pakistani handlers via a Telegram channel named "Al-Aqsa."

+In January 2026, authorities arrested a contractor from Ambala in Haryana for allegedly attempting to pass on defence-related information to Pakistani handlers.
+He was allegedly honey-trapped and kept contact with the Pakistan-based module for nearly seven months.

+In March 2026, a tip-off at Ghaziabad's Kaushambi police station uncovered a Pakistan-linked espionage network recruiting vulnerable youths to film military sites and railway stations.
+Led by handlers Suhail Malik, Naushad Ali, and Sameer alias Shooter, the group used social media to coordinate reconnaissance for potential terror attacks and install surveillance cameras along the Delhi-Jammu railway corridor.
+Over 22 arrests were made, and the operation's scope extended to 50 planned surveillance targets, with connections to foreign training and over 450 files traced to Pakistan.

+In May 2026, there were two consecutive blasts in Amritsar and Jalandhar.
+The Punjab Director General of Police stated that it was Pakistan's "ISI design."

+On May 30, an Indian Air Force Wing Commander was arrested on accusations of spying for Pakistan and attempting to install malware on his colleague's phone.
+The officer was "honey-trapped by a Pakistani intelligence operative," the Delhi police said.